 Native to the high regions of South America, Parodia is a is genus consisting of about 50 species ranging from small, ball cacti to tall, narrow varieties reaching heights of about 3 feet (1 m.).
-Cup-shaped flowers of yellow, pink, orange or red appear on the upper part of mature plants.
+Cup-shaped flowers of yellow, pink, orange, or red appear on the upper part of mature plants.

 According to Parodia cactus information, Parodia is suitable for growing outdoors where winter temperatures never drop below 50 F. (10 C.).
-In cool climates, smaller Parodia ball cactus, also known as silver ball or snowball, makes a great indoor plant.
+In cool climates, the smaller Parodia ball cactus, also known as silver ball or snowball, makes a great indoor plant.
 Be careful, though, as members of the Parodia family tend to be very spiny.

 Tips on Growing Ball Cactus